 If you’re tired of the same soup recipes and looking for a new wholesome option that doesn’t include dairy let me put in my resounding vote for this creamy white bean and kale soup!

-It is packed with good-for-you ingredients, vegetables, and is made with cashew cream (swoon!).
+It is packed with the most delicious combination of ingredients, vegetables, and is made with cashew cream (swoon!).
 Which gives it a creamy texture without the need to blend the soup.

 Plus, it’s a great option for meal prep, as it can be stored in the fridge or freezer and reheated quickly for a satisfying meal any time you need it.